pbollhorn/bi-group-5-and-9/exam_project/README.md

 ## Introduction

 In this exam project we will perform Business Intelligence (BI) analysis for a fictional movie production company, which has not produced any movies yet, but want to begin producing movies.

-Our goal is to provide insights to this company, which can benefit their planning of their movies.
+Our goal is to provide insights to this company, which can benefit their planning of new movies.

-We will work with movie data from The Movie Database (TMDB) https://www.themoviedb.org/ from the United States from the years 2000-2023.
+In order to do this, we will analyze movie data from The Movie Database (TMDB) https://www.themoviedb.org/ from the United States from the years 2000-2023.

 From TMDB we get this information which can be used to asses the success of the movies:
 - budget